LUMIERE DURHAM 2011

 Courtesy of the artist and Hauser & Wirth

-One of Turner prize-winning Martin Creed’s celebrated neon works, the letters celebrate and question a clichéd phrase.
+One of Turner prize-winning Martin Creed’s celebrated neon works, the words celebrate and question a familiar phrase.

 Martin Creed was born in 1968 in Wakefield, England.
 From the age of three he lived in Glasgow, Scotland.
 Between 1986 and 1990 he studied at the Slade School of Fine Art, London.
 After art school he lived and worked in London until 2001, when he moved to Alicudi, Italy.
 In 2001 he was the winner of the Turner Prize.